skoermer/BayesMassBal/README.md

     constraints in `R` or import them from a `*.csv` file.
   - The **B**ayesian **M**ass **B**alance function, `BMB()`, then can be
     used to generate samples from target distributions and approximate the log marginal likelihood for a specified model.
+  - A summary table can be viewed in the console and saved using `summary.BayesMassBal()`.
   - The output from `BMB()` is a `"BayesMassBal"` object, which can be fed to `plot.BayesMassBal()` to easily plot the results.
   - A `"BayesMassBal"` object can also be used with the `BayesMassBal`